webpack-contrib/style-loader/README.md

 #### `singleton`

-If defined, the style-loader will re-use a single `<style>` element, instead of adding/removing individual elements for each required module. **Note:** this option is on by default in IE9, which has strict limitations on the # of style tags allowed on a page.
+If defined, the style-loader will re-use a single `<style>` element, instead of adding/removing individual elements for each required module. **Note:** this option is on by default in IE9, which has strict limitations on the number of style tags allowed on a page.
 You can enable or disable it with the singleton query parameter (`?singleton` or `?-singleton`).

 ## Recommended configuration